Jack Burke Jr.: Golf career

 Burke won two majors in 1956, the Masters and the PGA Championship.
 In his Masters victory, Burke came from eight strokes behind in the final round to overtake Ken Venturi, then an amateur.
 After three rounds Venturi led by four strokes from Cary Middlecoff with the rest of the field at least seven shots behind.
 After 8 holes of the final round Venturi had a six-stroke lead over Middlecoff and Burke.
 Middlecoff took a double bogey at the 17th hole, his third of the round, and finished in third place.
 Burke completed the last 10 holes in level par while Venturi had seven bogeys, giving Burke a one-shot victory over Venturi with Middlecoff a further shot behind.
 For the 1956 PGA Championship the format had been changed with 128 players competing in a pure matchplay format, players qualifying through a mixture of exemptions and sectional qualifying.
 Previously there had been 36 holes of strokeplay followed by matchplay for the leading 64.
-Burke won 7 matches, defeating Leon Pounders, Bill Collins, Fred Haas, Chandler Harper and Fred Hawkins in 18 holes matches to reach the 36-hole semi-finals.
-In his semi-final against Ed Furgol, Burke was 5-down after 14 holes of the morning round but recovered to win at the 37th hole, to meet Ted Kroll in the final.
+Burke won 7 matches, defeating Leon Pounders, Bill Collins, Fred Haas, Chandler Harper and Fred Hawkins in 18 holes matches to reach the 36-hole semifinals.
+In his semifinal against Ed Furgol, Burke was 5-down after 14 holes of the morning round but recovered to win at the 37th hole, to meet Ted Kroll in the final.
 Kroll was 3-up after 19 holes but Burke made 5 birdies in 6 holes from the 4th hole to go 2-up and eventually won 3&2.
 He was selected PGA Player of the Year in 1956, finishing 5th in the money list.

-After 1956 Burke had less success although he won further PGA Tour events in 1958, 1959, 1961 and 1963 bringing his total to 16 over his career.
-In 1958 he finished 14th in the tour money list, his best season after 1956.
+After 1956, Burke had less success although he won further PGA Tour events in 1958, 1959, 1961 and 1963 bringing his total to 16 over his career.
+In 1958, he finished 14th in the tour money list, his best season after 1956.

 Burke was in five successive American Ryder Cup teams from 1951 to 1959.
 He was the playing captain in 1957 and the non-playing captain in 1973.
 He had a successful playing record, winning his first 7 matches; two matches in 1951, 1953 and 1955, and winning in the foursomes in 1957, before losing to Peter Mills in the singles.
 Mills won 5 holes in a row from the 6th to the 10th to be 5 up, finished the morning round 5 ahead and eventually won the match 5&3.
 Great Britain won 6 of the 8 singles and halved another to win the Ryder Cup for the first time since 1933.
 Burke was in the 1959 Ryder Cup team but had a hand injury and was not selected for any matches.